-- 4.20.
-In particular, the design shall take due account of: - (a) The choice of materials, so that amounts of radioactive waste will be minimized to the extent practicable and decontamination will be facilitated; - (b) The access capabilities and the means of handling that might be necessary; - (c) The facilities necessary for the treatment and storage of radioactive waste generated in operation and provision for managing the radioactive waste that will be generated in the decommissioning of the plant.
+4.20.
+In particular, the design shall take due account of:

+- (a) The choice of materials, so that amounts of radioactive waste will be minimized to the extent practicable and decontamination will be facilitated; - (b) The access capabilities and the means of handling that might be necessary; - (c) The facilities necessary for the management (i.e. segregation, characterization, classification, pretreatment, treatment and conditioning) and storage of radioactive waste generated in operation, and provision for managing the radioactive waste that will be generated in the decommissioning of the plant.